What Are Motions in Criminal Cases?

 The defense may seek a re-trial or make a motion to the judge to appeal the case to a higher court.

 Motions are a very important part of the criminal justice process.
-If you have been charged with a crime in Tarrant County please call our experienced criminal defense lawyers at (817) 422-0589.
+If you have been charged with a crime in Tarrant County call us today for a free consultation about your case.